Bigetion/css-hash/README.md

 Combines multiple class names, filtering out empty values.

-- `args`: Class names to combine
+- `args`: Class names to combine (can be strings, arrays, or objects with boolean values)
 - Returns: Combined class names as a space-separated string

-### pseudoClasses(pseudoType, classNames)
+### clearCssCache()

-Applies a pseudo-class prefix to a list of class names.

-- `pseudoType`: The pseudo-class selector (e.g. ':hover', ':active')
-- `classNames`: Class names as a space-separated string or array of strings
-- Returns: Class names with pseudo-class selectors applied
+Clears the internal CSS cache used by the cssHash function.

+- Useful for testing or when you need to reset the styling

 ## Browser Support